Parral, Chihuahua: Independence

-The large area of southern Chihuahua inhabited by the Tarahumara people included the highway between the mining districts of Parral, Cusihuiriachic, and Chihuahua.
+The large area of southern Chihuahua inhabited by the Rarámuri people included the highway between the mining districts of Parral, Cusihuiriachic, and Chihuahua.
 Asarco managed the La Prieta mine until the boom ended in the early 1930s; the minerals that were extracted were sent to the United States for final processing and then shipped back to Mexico, the US and other markets.
 After the end of the silver mining boom, Parral was almost completely abandoned in the early 1930s.

 Currently, Parral is a medium-sized town in the state of Chihuahua mainly dedicated to commerce and is an important regional center for trade between the southern regions of Chihuahua and northern Durango.
 It received its first local television station in 1969, the now-defunct XHJMA-TV channel 3, and it currently has one local station, XHMH-TV channel 13.

 Parral is often associated with several historical figures, including Mexican revolutionary leader Pancho Villa, who was assassinated in Parral on July 20, 1923, and initially buried here; and border ruffian "Dirty" Dave Rudabaugh, a sometime friend and foe of Billy the Kid.

 Locals and visitors of Parral can visit the Palacio de Alvardo, a late nineteenth century house belonging to a mining baron, as well as, if accompanied by a guide, the mine itself.
 Its intricate network of streets and alleys are distinctive features of the city, helping to preserve its colonial style.
 Urban development has been slow due to the lack of potable water and its complex physical geography.

 The Palacio Alvarado was once the home of one of the wealthiest mining barons in Parral.

 Notable sites

 El Palacio de Alvarado

-It belonged to one of the most prominent families in Parral, descendants of Pedro Alvarado owning the silver mine called “La Palmilla.”
+It belonged to one of the most prominent families in Parral, descendants of Pedro Alvarado owning the silver mine called "La Palmilla."
 This family was rich enough to offer the President Porfirio Díaz to pay the national external debt.
 The palace was constructed by Federico Amérigo Rouvier and it is now a museum and cultural center.
 It has preserved much of the original European-made furniture.
 The walls of the patio were painted by Italian painter Antonio Decanini between 1946 and 1948.